Regular Session Meeting Day

 The County Commission meetings shall be divided into quarterly sessions each year, with each new quarter beginning in January, April, July, and October, respectively.
 The regular meetings of the Jefferson County Commission are held in the County Commission Meeting Room in the Old Charles Town Library, located at 200 East Washington Street, Charles Town, West Virginia.

-Regular County Commission meetings shall be held on the first, third, and fifth Thursdays of each month.
-The meetings on the first and fifth Thursday shall commence at 9:30 a.m.
+Regular County Commission meetings shall be held on the first and third Thursday of each month.
+The meetings on the first Thursday shall commence at 9:30 a.m.
 Meetings held on the third Thursday shall commence at 6:00 p.m.
 The County Commission meets in regular session until all business is complete.
 The Commission may recess and reconvene to complete the business of the day.
 At all times, the public is invited and welcomed to attend any County Commission meeting.
 The Commission will provide an opportunity for public comment at the beginning of each regular meeting.

 The County Commission Agenda packet for regular meetings shall be published on the